gouthamrangarajan/go/datastar-notes/readme.md

 - Golang , templ , chi
 - Datastar
 - Editor js
-- Zero md
 - Tailwind, Open Props
 - Supabase

 ### Installation

-To get started with the Claude Chat application, follow these steps:
+To get started with the notes application, follow these steps:

 1. Clone the repository:
    ```bash